 We can support you to identify your needs, to set goals and put you in touch with the available resources and services which may help you to achieve your goals.
 Our interventions will be short term and goal directed.
 All Social Workers are registered under the Social Workers Registration Act 2003.

 How long will it take to see a Social Worker?

 Social Workers are allocated files on a priority basis.
 Whilst you may feel that your case is urgent, this may not be as urgent as other referrals received.
 As a general rule most new cases are seen for the First Specialist Assessment within a 3-4 week period.

 Will I be able to choose my Social Worker?

 No, Social Workers are allocated cases within specific localities and do not generally move between set geographical boundaries.
 Special needs are considered on a case by case basis by the Practice Supervisor.

 Referrals are accepted from GPs, other health professionals and self-referrals.
-All referrals are prioritised on the basis of urgency.
-On receipt of the referral you will be contacted by phone or letter to let you know when to expect an appointment.
-Following this, a staff member will phone you to make the initial appointment to visit you in your home.
+A staff member will phone you to make the initial appointment which may be in person or via telehealth.
 You may find it helpful to have a family member or support person with you during an appointment.
 On the first visit the Social Worker will talk with you in order to ascertain the nature and extent of your issues or concerns and the services we offer which will best meet your needs.
-With your agreement we will develop a plan for follow up services which may include support, counselling, advocacy, mediation, information, and liaison with other social service agencies.

 Referrals can be sent by appropriate health professionals through the e-Referral system.